p0sel0k/evolved.lua/MANUAL.md

 function evolved.id(count) end
 ```

 The `count` parameter is optional and defaults to `1`.
 The function returns one or more identifiers, depending on the `count` parameter.
-Maximum number of alive identifiers is `2^20-1` (1048575).
-After that, the function will throw an error `"| evolved.lua | id index overflow"`.
+The maximum number of alive identifiers is `2^20-1` (1048575).
+After that, the function will throw an error: `| evolved.lua | id index overflow`.

 Identifiers can be recycled.
 When an identifier is no longer needed, use the `evolved.destroy` function to destroy it.
 This will free up the identifier for reuse.